Male Sex Trafficking: The Invisible Victims

 Victims become lured into trafficking by many means, but often it is the promise of financial stability, gifts, or a relationship with their trafficker.
 The key for you is to remember, if you see something, say something.

-Another way you can help is by supporting Bob’s House of Hope and other anti-trafficking initiatives.
+Another way you can help is by supporting Bob’s House of Hope and other human trafficking recovery program initiatives.
+Bob’s House of Hope has rehabilitation available to survivors of human trafficking.
 Bob’s House of Hope is the first safe house in the country for adult, male survivors of sex trafficking.
 BHOH is a comprehensive treatment program that provides housing, food, case management, counseling and assessment, psychiatric care, and various other wrap-around services.
-You can reach The Bob’s House of Hope team by calling (940) 228-2742 or emailing [email protected] Additionally, The National Human Trafficking Hotline is a helpful resource if you believe someone is a victim of trafficking.
+You can reach The Bob’s House of Hope team by calling (940) 228-2742 or emailing [email protected].
+Additionally, The National Human Trafficking Hotline is a helpful resource if you believe someone is a victim of trafficking.
 You can make a report by phone at 1-888-372-7888 or on their website.
 Remember, if you see something, say something.

 Reference: Perry, D., Basson, D., Cuevas, S., & Tebow, C. (2023).
 Exploitation and Gender: Increasing the Visibility of Cismale, Transgender, and Gender Nonconforming Youth.
 Oakland, CA. WestCoast Children’s Clinic.